Answers to questions can also be found in the general FAQ

 Why do I need to provide billing information every time I have work done at PeaceHealth Laboratories?
 Top

 Each testing order sent to PeaceHealth Laboratories is given a new invoice number and treated as a new bill.
-Therefore, we require complete billing information each time testing is requested to make sure the correct party is billed for the services we provide.
+Therefore, we require complete billing information each time saliva testing is requested to make sure the correct party is billed for the services we provide.

 I have received a notification from a collection agency; what should I do?
 Top

 PeaceHealth Laboratories makes every effort to allow you or your insurance company to submit payment for your laboratory services.
 If you have received a bill from an outside collection service, payment must be made directly to that agency.
 Please contact the collection service directly using the information provided on the statement.